uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/common_interface/common_type_definitions.rst

 |dal_short_name| relies on standard C++ scalar types defined in ``<cstdint>``.
 This file shall be included in ``oneapi/dal/common.hpp`` and all
 |dal_short_name| types shall use this scalar types.

-For variables indicating
-size, amount, count of entities, ``std::int64_t`` type shall be used.
+For variables indicating size, amount, count of entities, ``std::int64_t`` type shall be used.

-It is recommended to use standard C++ type for applications as well.
+It is recommended to use standard C++ types for applications as well.

 Enum classes
 ------------